myesn/awesome/README.md

 *   [miniMAC/magic](https://github.com/miniMAC/magic) - CSS3 Animations with special effects
 *   [khang-nd/7.css](https://github.com/khang-nd/7.css) - A JS-independent, tree-shakeable CSS framework for building faithful recreations of the Windows 7 UI.
 *   [phuocng/this-vs-that](https://github.com/phuocng/this-vs-that) - What is the difference between \_\_\_ and \_\_\_ in the front-end development?
-*   [phuocng/csslayout](https://github.com/phuocng/csslayout) - A collection of popular layouts and patterns made with CSS.
-Now it has 100+ patterns and continues growing!
 *   [black7375/Firefox-UI-Fix](https://github.com/black7375/Firefox-UI-Fix) - 🦊 I respect proton UI and aim to improve it.
 *   [microsoft/TypeScript-Node-Starter](https://github.com/microsoft/TypeScript-Node-Starter) - A reference example for TypeScript and Node with a detailed README describing how to use the two together.
 *   [picocss/pico](https://github.com/picocss/pico) - Minimal CSS Framework for semantic HTML